hashicorp/consul/website/source/docs/guides/deployment.html.md

 ~> **NOTE** For large workloads, ensure that the disks support a high number of IOPS to keep up with the rapid Raft log update rate.

 The recommended size with the default configuration for a single datacenter is 5,000 nodes.
 Consul can support larger single datacenter cluster sizes by tuning the [gossip parameters](/docs/agent/options.html#gossip_lan) and ensuring Consul agents -- particularly servers -- are running on sufficient hardware.
 There are real production users of Consul running with greater than 25,000 nodes in a single datacenter today by tuning these parameters.
+[XL server instances](#system-requirements) or better are required to achieve this scale.

 For a write-heavy and/or a read-heavy cluster, the number of clients may need to be reduced further with considerations for the impact of the number of services and/or watches registered and the number and size of KV pairs.
 Alternately, large scale read requests can be achieved by increasing the number of non-voting servers ([Enterprise feature](/docs/enterprise/read-scale/index.html)) while maintaining the recommended number of servers (3 or 5) in the quorum.
-See [Performance Tuning](#1-3-performance-tuning) for more details.
+See [Performance Tuning](#performance-tuning) for more recommendations for read-heavy clusters.

 ## Datacenter Design